Martial dances pertain to war, combat, or duel

 council of warriors as practiced in the Mangayaw

-of the Bontoc - a tribe in the Cordillera Region of Northern Luzon.
+of the Bontoc - an ethnic group in the Cordillera Region of Northern Luzon.
 The

 Mangayaw is a a pre-headhunting ritual performed